ranchlai/nlpcc2023-shared-task-diaASQ/recipes/README.md

 before correct sentiment: [20, 21, 24, 25, 17, 18, 'neg', 'iPhone', 'processor', 'better']
 after correct sentiment: [20, 21, 24, 25, 17, 18, 'pos', 'iPhone', 'processor', 'better']
 ===================
-save to pred_valid_en_no_mask_rules.json
+save to pred_valid_en_rules.json
 ```

+## Note
-Note that the rules are extracted from the training set.
+The rules are extracted from the training set.
 Therefore, the rules may not be able to correct all the errors in the test set.
 The rules are built automatically and we DIDNOT analyze the test set case by case.